Yuvi-App/Midgard_Launcher/README.md

 # Midgard_Launcher

-Launcher replacement for Midgard (1998)
+Launcher replacement for Midgard (1998) developed by BAROQUE

 - Allows to modify graphics settings beyond the orginal spec of the game (note certain scenes will break doing this)
 - Allow ease of save management, since midgard only allow one save at a time.